 We talked about what it would be like next year as full International Baccalaureate candidates, and I admitted to Lenna something I could finally articulate: If I had my way, I wouldn’t be in IB.
 I’d take a part-time job someplace like her dad’s pharmacy and spend weekends with Ceci and get a dog and maybe a horse and branch out.
 I mean, I’d take AP and all, but I’d like to be on the paper staff and try some other stuff, too.
 I admitted that I’d chosen IB for the status and not the substance.
 I felt a sense of relief for admitting that out loud, though it didn’t change too much about the struggles I have in the self-confidence department.
 Still, even one good friend makes a person look at himself in a better light, and I was beginning to see that I had that–and more.

 Ben’s party was fun.
 We talked until past dark, when most of us had to get on the road.
 We talked about how high school was nothing but choices and how we should learn to listen to ourselves.
-I told Ben I wanted to stay on the golf team, even though I had waited for IB for a long time, and that night I decided I could definitely manage both.
-Ben wasn’t sure where he wanted to commit his time.
-I told Ben something I’d learned from reading Joseph Campbell: “Follow your bliss, B.A.
+I told Ben I wanted to stay on the golf team when I got to college, and Ben said he wasn’t sure where he wanted to commit his time.
+Then I told Ben something I’d learned from reading Joseph Campbell: “Follow your bliss, B.A.
 Starr.
 Follow your bliss.”
 It’s funny how sometimes I remember the exact words I say to Ben, and the exact words he says back to me.
-Sometimes we’re just in sync, like we’ve known each other for a very long time–much longer than two or three years.
+Sometimes we’re just in sync, like we’ve known each other for a very long time–much longer than this lifetime.

 And he never makes fun of me for reading things like Joseph Campbell.
 That’s worth a lot.

 After July 4th, there was no way I could imagine Ben at another school and not IIS, so I told him to just call his dad and agree to spend Friday nights with him.
 Ben reasoned that at least he’d have his blackboard and desktop computer, not to mention a very short drive from school at the end of the week.
-He finally admitted he could survive one night with his dad, and I was glad he would stay in town for ballgames.
-I was hoping he’d apply for a Saturday job at my dad’s since I worked Saturdays, too.
+He finally admitted he could survive one night with his dad.
+I was hoping he’d apply for my Saturday job at my dad’s since I’d be off in Bloomington.